 It is the policy of Methodist University that all previous semester charges must be paid before new semester charges can be processed.
-Day students' deadlines for paying new semester charges (for all returning students and new students pre-registered) are as follows:
+Day students' deadlines for paying new semester charges (for all returning students and new students pre-registered) are as published by the University.